bradvision/bradvision.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Hello, I'm Bradley.
-Currently, I am a graduate of M.S. in Information Management
-and in C.A.S. in Data Science at Syracuse University School of Information Studies.
-This platform is intended to be where I can share some of my works, ideas, and a bit about myself.
+<p>Hello, I'm Bradley Choi, This platform is intended to be where I can share
+some of my works, ideas, and a bit about myself.
 If you have any comments or questions regarding anything here feel free to contact me.</p>

 <h2>Certification</h2>